Vanya-16/Vanya-16.github.io/_posts/2020-10-01-Linear Regression Project.md

 ### Objective: Given the customer data of a company, whether it should focus on their website or mobile app experience to increase sales.
-Source: [Udemy ](https://www.udemy.com/course/python-for-data-science-and-machine-learning-bootcamp/) | "__Python for Data Science and Machine Learning Bootcamp__"
+[Source:](https://www.udemy.com/course/python-for-data-science-and-machine-learning-bootcamp/) Udemy | Python for Data Science and Machine Learning Bootcamp
 Data used in the below analysis: [link](https://github.com/Vanya-16/DataSets/blob/master/Ecommerce%20Customers)